-We have audited the financial statements of Last Frontier Healthcare District (the "District"), which comprise the statements of net position as of June 30, 2022 and 2021, and the related statements of revenues, expenses, and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Last Frontier Healthcare District (the "District"), which comprise the statements of net position as of June 30, 2023 and 2022, and the related statements of revenues, expenses, and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Last Frontier Healthcare District as of June 30, 2022 and 2021, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Last Frontier Healthcare District as of June 30, 2023 and 2022, and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").